forkfork/cdk-inmemorydb/README.md

 # cdk-redisdb

 An AWS CDK construct which spins up an Elasticache Replication Group, or a MemoryDB Cluster.
-API still in flux as in fairly early development - pin against a specific version.

-__SECURITY NOTE__: This construct is still in development, please carefully review the resources created before using this in production.

 ## Usage (TypeScript/JavaScript)